Code-Institute-Submissions/rock-paper-scissors-22/README.md

 - Content

-    - The markup code for social media links was taken from the [CI Love-Running](https://github.com/Code-Institute-Solutions/Love-Running-Solutions).

-    - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+    - The icons for the project were taken from [Font Awesome](https://fontawesome.com/).

-- Media
+- Code

-    - The image in the hero section was taken from [Unsplash](https://images.unsplash.com/photo-1557761830-8d36eedd1718?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2670&q=80).

-    - The image in the sign-up section was taken from [Pexels](https://images.pexels.com/photos/7445004/pexels-photo-7445004.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260).

-    - The image in the main section for Candles was taken from [brambleberry](https://www.brambleberry.com/on/demandware.static/-/Sites-brambleberry-Library/default/dw8dfa4417/images/articles/art0171-art0190/art0179-scented-candle-kits-testing.jpg).

-    - The image in the main section for Kits was taken from [Willow & Finn Candles](https://cdn.shopify.com/s/files/1/0069/1866/8401/products/image_4ef06143-e2ba-4683-9586-716b7966d210.jpg?v=1633886380).

-    - The image in the main section for BeesWax was taken from [post.heatline](https://post.healthline.com/wp-content/uploads/2019/10/Beeswax_Beauty_Products_732x549-thumbnail.jpg).

-    - The image in the main section for Soy Wax was taken from [artnews](https://www.artnews.com/wp-content/uploads/2020/08/AdobeStock_310424293.jpeg).

-    - The image in the main section for Soy Wax was taken from [fumeibee](https://www.fumeibee.com/wp-content/uploads/2021/04/sl-2.jpg).

-    - The video in the main section for Wax Comparison was taken from YouTube, Account: [Sir Topham Hatt](https://www.youtube.com/watch?v=EoNDXLigmmk).
+    - Before starting the project I watched this video to kind of get the idea of how to implement it all in the best possible way.
+I ended up not complicating the code as I wanted to stay true to basics.
+The video was a great help though.
+It's from freeCodeCamp YouTube Channel [freeCodeCamp.org](https://www.youtube.com/watch?v=jaVNP3nIAv0).

  - Readme

-    - For Readme file I used [CI readme template](https://github.com/Code-Institute-Solutions/readme-template) as a general idea and built my project around similar layout.
+    - For Readme file I used [CI P2 readme template](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md) as a general idea and built my project around similar layout.

+    - For the intro at the top of the readme file I resorted to [WikiPedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).